omajid/omajid.github.io/content/posts/2020-06-10-magic-of-file.md

 ## a real life bug

-Now that you know all this background, see if you can follow along this real life "bug".
+Now that you know have a good understanding of `file` and `magic`, lets see how you can use that to figure out a real life "bug".

 As part of releasing .NET Core this week, one of the tools in our release pipeline flagged an error saying the type of a particular file